GregBuck/gbbuck_webpage/content/home/experience.md

   location = "Anchorage, Alaska" date_start = "2004-03-01"
   date_end = "2008-03-01"
-  description = """Worked as a consultant on a wide range of fisheries and marine mammal related projects."""
+  description = """Worked as a consultant on a wide range of fisheries and marine mammal related projects around Alaska."""

 +++